Class: QgsVectorLayerEditBuffer

 bool

-addedAttributes(self) object
+addedAttributes(self) Any

 Returns a list of added attributes fields which are not committed.